steveaq/steveaq.github.io/_posts/2022-03-18-FBREF-Data-Scraping-Walk-Through-pt2.md

 Webscraping has proved to be a useful way of circumventing the problematic mnature of finding data for a sports analytics task.
 The Beautiful Soup Python library, does the majority of the heavy lifting for you when scanning a website for useful information.

 However accessing player and team URLs is still a clunky process that requires me to search for the page on web-browers and copy the link over to my notebooks.
 In order to make any more significant in-roads outside of making some nice charts, the scale of analysis has to increase and the current methods I have used are not seemless enough.
-So I've decided to add another action that we will explore which is to:
+So I've decided to add another action that we will explore, which is to:

 - [ ] *Build a method to programaticaly access player & team level data with minimal input*